 Once you decide on a program, meet with a financial aid counselor to discuss financial aid options for the trip.
 Bring an estimate of the program's cost with you.

 To see if you are eligible to apply for scholarships, contact the Office of International Education and Global Initiatives (IEGI) at 607-777-2336 or stop by their office located in Old Champlain, Room 240.

 Financial aid "must dos" before your education abroad

 - File your FAFSA beginning October 1 for the upcoming year.

 - Obtain a letter of acceptance and a detailed program budget from the school you are going through.
 Submit these along with the Education Abroad Request for Review Form to Financial Aid Services.

-- Make sure you have done the necessary paperwork in the Office of International Education and Global Initiatives so they can pre-register you for education abroad.
+- Make sure you have done the necessary paperwork in the Office of International Education and Global Initiatives (IEGI) so they can pre-register you for education abroad.

 - Contact Student Accounts, located in the Admissions Center, to discuss how your aid will be disbursed while you are abroad - early December for spring programs and early May for fall programs.